clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Up until quite recently in the design process, I assumed that the user would be able to subclass the Widget base class to define custom Widget types.
 This is a natural thing to do in C++ or any object oriented (OO) programming language, but for notf it posed some unique challenges.
 First of all, defining a subclass means that the user would be allowed to define custom members and modify them during the class' virtual methods -- all user Scripts were potentially stateful.
 Furthermore, in order to create child Widgets of a custom type you need to pass the subclass as an argument in an interpreted language which means that you required access to the dynamic type objects and the interpreted context in which they live.
 Both things did not sit well with the purely data-driven approach that I was going for.

-Fortunately, I discovered that it was possible to contain all user-define code into `Callback` objects, basically strings.
+Fortunately, I discovered that it was possible to contain all user-define code in `Script` objects, basically strings.
 At least for an interpreted runtime.
-Statically compiled Callbacks would compile with the rest of the program, but I figured that the true power of notf is first and foremost in its live updates, which require (?) a runtime.
-If you indexed each Callback by a name, you basically broke down the whole "subtype" into a map of string to string.
+Statically compiled Scripts would compile with the rest of the program, but I figured that the true power of notf is first and foremost in its live updates, which require (?) a runtime.
+If you indexed each Script by a name, you basically broke down the whole "subtype" into a map of string to string.
 Combined with other POD (Value Schemas and the State Machine, see below), this lead to the invention of the Widget.Type object.
 Widget.Types are objects that describe the Widget, much like a Schema describes a Value.
 The contents of the Value might change, but the Schema stays the same.
 You can create new Widget Types at runtime, by constructing a Widget.Definition object, populating its fields and registering it with the Scene.
 Every Widget.Type has a name that is unique in the Scene.
 It can be used to construct a new Widget of that type and Widget instances return it as their type identifier.
 The only difference between the Definition and the Type is that the Type is validated and is immutable.

 A Widget.Definition object consists of: